Kate Macalister LicAc BSc(Hons) MBAcC

 I finally started my training as an acupuncturist in 2011, when I gained a place on the full time Acupuncture degree course at the renowned College of Integrated Chinese Medicine (CICM) in Reading.
 I graduated with a First Class Honours degree, having done my research dissertation on chronic pain and complex musculoskeletal conditions.

 I have experience of treating patients with a wide variety of conditions and needs.
-I've done postgraduate training in working with patients suffering with and after cancer; with chronic pain and musculoskeletal problems; and with emotional problems.
-I've also been trained in gentle needling techniques.
+I've done postgraduate training in working with patients suffering with and after cancer; with chronic pain and musculoskeletal problems; and with emotional difficulties and mental health problems.
+I also have further training in gentle needling and am experienced in treating nervous patients.

 I chose to study at CICM because it offered an "Integrated" degree covering a wide range of acupuncture, dry needling, and related techniques, along with a thorough grounding in conventional medicine.
 Students were trained to integrate acupuncture treatment alongside conventional medicine, we were also trained to spot when it's clinically necessary that you're referred back to your GP or hospital.